Method on @sym: ilaplace (G, s, t)

 ⇒ (sym) t

-By default the ouput is a function of t (or x if the inverse transform happens to be with respect to t).
-This can be overriden by specifying t.
+By default the output is a function of t (or x if the inverse transform happens to be with respect to t).
+This can be overridden by specifying t.
 For example:

 syms s